ajalt/clikt/docs/pages/quickstart.md

 ## Echoing

-Why does this example use [TermUi.echo]<!-- TODO --> instead of [println](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/println.html)?
+Why does this example use {% include apidoc.html pkg="output"
+name="term-ui" fun=echo %} instead of
+[println](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/println.html)?
-Although `println` works, it can cause problems with multi-platform support.
-[TermUi.echo]<!-- TODO --> automatically translates line breaks into the line separator for the current platform.
+Although `println` works, it can cause problems with multi-platform support. {% include apidoc.html pkg="output" class="term-ui" fun="echo"
+text="echo"%} automatically translates line breaks into the line separator for the current platform.
 So you don't have to worry that some of your users will see mangled output because you didn't test on Windows.

 ## Nesting Commands